sinancang/tradingBotMartingale/readme.txt

-A simple trading bot that uses the martingale strategy by checking the past time-frame to see if there has been a win or a loss.
+A trading bot that uses the martingale strategy to periodically market buy/sell stocks via the alpaca api If there has been a loss, the algorithm buys,
-If there has been a loss, the algorithm increases the bet, if there has been a win, the algorithm sells an amount of the stock.
+If there has been a win, the algorithm sells.

 issues: